 - Evidence of abuse, neglect, and substance abuse by the parent(s)/grandparent(s)

 - The child’s adjustment to home, school, or community

-- Ability of the parent(s)/grandparent(s) to provide love, affection, and contact with the child
+- The ability of the parent(s)/grandparent(s) to provide love, affection, and contact with the child

-- Physical distance between the child and the parent(s)/grandparent(s)
+- The physical distance between the child and the parent(s)/grandparent(s)